giuseppe-crea/Battleships/README.md

 As mentioned above, this is the current player's view of their opponent's battlefield.

 This element is used to keep track of where the player has fired upon, the total number of shots they fired, and the total number of opponent ships they hit.
 It is one of our anti-cheating methods, as it keeps track of how many board tiles exist in total and triggers a win when they have all been fired upon, preventing a dishonest player from submitting an empty board and forcing their opponent into an infinite game.
-The presence of a 2d array of booleans allows us to prevent a player from firing on the same spot twice, but we have decided to not implement this measure because if a player wants to lose on purpose that's their decision to make.
+The presence of an array of booleans allows us to prevent a player from firing on the same spot twice, but we have decided to not implement this measure because if a player wants to lose on purpose that's their decision to make.

 #### Implementation of the user-side game board